Executive Team & Directors

 Clare Hill

-Clare has enjoyed roles across the full spectrum of the agri-food world since graduating from Harper Adams:
+Clare has enjoyed roles across the full spectrum of the food and farming world since graduating from Harper Adams University which is the leading specialist university tackling the future development of our planet’s food production, processing and animal sciences.

 Director

-Paul brings a unique mix of skills and experience to the team from his career in investment and fund management, at Heartwood Wealth Management and WHEB Group to his deep dive into ecological complexity and systems thinking gained through his MSc in Holistic Science at Schumacher College.
+He was an investment and fund manager, at Heartwood Wealth Management and WHEB Group and added a deep dive into ecological complexity and systems thinking gained through his MSc in Holistic Science at Schumacher College.

 Paul has taken an entrepreneurial route since 2013, raising finance for local renewable energy projects at TRESOC, starting an NGO, The Climate Map, in the US and developing the market for leading edge carbon drawdown technologies with Rainbow Bee Eater in Australia.